Liberal Democrats Overseas Team

 My wife and stepson are both Malaysian and my daughter is eligible for both Malaysian and British nationality although she will have to choose one or the other when she is older.
 Because of this I am particularly concerned about illiberal immigration policies that make it difficult for families to stay together.

 I'm keen to help represent the unique issues that expatriates face and most of the policy objectives of the Lib Dems Overseas are things that either affect me personally or will do in the future.
-I will do my very best to help spread the word about the Lib Dems Overseas group.

 Christopher Yeung: Other Executive MemberHong Kong